Split (Lush album): Background and recording

 Lush chose to work with producer Mike Hedges because they "loved" his work on Sulk by the Associates, A Kiss in the Dreamhouse by Siouxsie and the Banshees, and Seventeen Seconds by the Cure, according to Miki Berenyi.
 They first recorded at Rockfield in Wales and then mixed at Hedges's house in France, but as Phil King remembered it, "it sounded as flat as a pancake, no dynamics at all".
 They finally decided to have the entire album remixed by Alan Moulder, because he had already worked with My Bloody Valentine and Ride.
 Berenyi's verdict was positive, "Alan was brilliant".
 However, the band members have since described the process of the album's creation as "traumatic" and "agonizing."

 Music and lyrics

 Stylistically, Split has been described as being in "the space between shoegaze and Britpop, the moonlit zone where guitars and windchimes suddenly had wonderful pop hooks to hang onto."
 Lyrical themes explored on the album include child abuse, infidelity, voyeurism, and death.

+Packaging

+The album was released with three different front covers, depending on the format: CD releases pictured four lemons on a red surface with black background, the vinyl versions featured various sticks on a blue surface with a red background, while cassette version had four trolley wheels on a yellow surface with a red background.
+Both the CD and vinyl covers featured the lyrics of the first two songs on the right side.
+The cassette version eschewed the lyrics in favour of the personnel listing.